 The leader of the Al-Wefaq National Islamic Society, Sheikh Ali Salman, said his group planned to challenge the move by legal means.

 Bahrain, home to the U.S. Fifth Fleet, quelled a popular uprising in 2011 when majority Shi'ite Muslims led mass protests demanding a greater role in running the Sunni-ruled island but low level civil unrest has persisted.

-The ministry asked for a three-month suspension of Al-Wefaq National Islamic Society "so it can correct its legal status", state news agency BNA reported on Sunday.
+The ministry asked for a three-month suspension of Al-Wefaq "so it can correct its legal status", state news agency BNA reported on Sunday.

-The move comes a little over a week after Wefaq's leader Sheikh Ali Salman and his political assistant, Khalil al-Marzouq, were charged with holding an illegal meeting with a U.S. diplomat.
+The justice ministry's move came a little over a week after Salman and his political assistant, Khalil al-Marzouq, were charged with holding an illegal meeting with a U.S. diplomat.

 Tom Malinowski, U.S. Assistant Secretary of State for Democracy, Human Rights and Labor was expelled from Bahrain in June, an incident that has opened a rift between Washington and one of its main regional allies.

 Marzouq had been cleared of terrorism charges in June, raising hopes that suspended reconciliation talks between the government and the opposition could get back on track.

 Al-Wefaq, which says it advocates non-violent activism, had boycotted talks with the government after Marzouq's arrest in September.

 A meeting between Bahrain's crown prince and opposition leaders in January may have pulled the discussions back from the brink of collapse but mutual mistrust runs deep.